Before this photo, they were all caterpillars!

 During that time, I had also decided to move my work out of my apartment.
 I had been working from home for the past 7 years and just needed to get out.
 I spent forever searching for a studio; the key being, it needed to have outdoor space.
 Eventually, I found it.

 I moved into the studio space in November 2017.
 I knew once Spring came I was going to turn that space into my personal jungle, or at least try.
 I’ve killed my fair share of house plants.

 So when April came around, I got to work and started building this little garden.

 One of the most incredible things is placing a seed in some soil and watching it grow into a plant.
-It’s exciting!
+It’s exciting.
 I grew dahlias the size of my face!
-Strawberries, honeysuckle, jasmine, petunias, forget-me-nots, anemones, etc. I literally bought a bunch of bulbs, seeds, and small plants and threw them out there and watched them grow.
+Strawberries, honeysuckle, jasmine, petunias, forget-me-nots, anemones, eggplant, tomatoes, beets, peppers, etc. I bought a bunch of bulbs, seeds, and small plants and threw them out there and watched them grow.
 I honestly didn’t really know what I was doing.
-I did a little googling, and went for it.
+I did a little googling and went for it.
 I probably do most things that way.
 But, watching plants grow really just feels like magic.
 When I was little, we had chickens, and I had that same feeling the day I woke up to 6 new baby chicks that our hen had just hatched.
 It kind of all feels like a dream.